threefoldfoundation/www_tfnow/content/docs/video-sharing/index.md

 ---
 description: ''
 sidebar: 'docs'
-prev: '/docs/virtual-spaces/'
+prev: '/docs/publishing-tool/'
-next: '/docs/publishing-tool/'
+next: '/docs/video-conf/'
 ---

-# PeerTube
+# Video Sharing

 ![](./img/peertive_window.png)

-*You can access PeerTube on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/peertube).*
+*You can access PeerTube on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/peertube).
+Please note that the marketplace is currently running on testnet.*

 ##  What is a video sharing platform?